 Simple as that.

-The second password we refer to as the owner password.
-It has a big advantage compared to the user password: it grants full, unlimited access.
+The second password we refer to as the permission password.
+It has a big advantage compared to the open password: it grants full, unlimited access.

 What does that mean?
-People with the user password can open your file and read it – but they can also print, copy and modify the content.
-Unless you change this in the user permissions.
+People with the open password can open your file and read it – but they can also print, copy and modify the content.
+Unless you change this in the permissions.
 Yes, you can disallow people to print or copy text from your PDF!

-To get the unlimited access to the document that still allows printing and the like, the owner password is needed.
+To get the unlimited access to the document that still allows printing and the like, the permission password is needed.

-This works even if you do not set a user password.
-Everyone can then read your document but the only one able to print, modify and copy text is you – and the people you share the owner password with.
+This works even if you do not set an open password.
+Everyone can then read your document but the only one able to print, modify and copy text is you – and the people you share the permission password with.

 On PDF2Go, you can also remove password protection from a PDF document.